ufal/npfl122/tasks/reinforce.md

 Start with the [reinforce.py](https://github.com/ufal/npfl122/tree/master/labs/06/reinforce.py) template, which provides a simple network implementation in TensorFlow.
-Feel free to use PyTorch (template will be provided) or JAX instead, if you like.
+Feel free to use PyTorch ([reinforce.torch.py](https://github.com/ufal/npfl122/tree/master/labs/06/reinforce.torch.py)) or JAX instead, if you like.

 During evaluation in ReCodEx, two different random seeds will be employed, and you need to reach the required return on all of them.
 Time limit for each test